protocol/research-website/content/posts/202010-libp2p-compression/index.md

 We can see that, depending on the dataset, we can achieve savings of up to 75% of the required bandwidth.
 From our tests we draw two interesting conclusions:

-1. large datasets benefit more from the use of compression due to the higher probability of finding redundancies in the data;
+1. Large datasets benefit more from the use of compression due to the higher probability of finding redundancies in the data.

-2. the compressor and the nature of the underlying data exchanged matters in the compression rate achieved and consequently the potential bandwidth savings that can be leveraged.
-Gzip has a really good performance with text-based data, but [presents a pretty bad behavior when compressing images](https://www.quora.com/Can-gzip-file-compression-increase-the-file-size?share=1).
+2. The compressor and the nature of the underlying data exchanged matters in the compression rate achieved and consequently the potential bandwidth savings that can be leveraged.
+Gzip performs very well with text-based data, but presents a pretty bad behavior [when compressing images](https://www.quora.com/Can-gzip-file-compression-increase-the-file-size?share=1).
 So compression can generally achieve bandwidth savings as long as the right compression algorithm is used for the data exchanged.

 What do these bandwidth savings mean for the time to fetch a full dataset from IPFS?
-We selected a few datasets from the aforementioned list that showed bandwidth savings, and ran the same file-exchange over Testground emulating different bandwidth and latency configurations for the links between the nodes ([taking as a reference the average connections speed for different countries](https://en.wikipedia.org/wiki/List_of_countries_by_Internet_connection_speeds)).
+We selected a few datasets from the aforementioned list that showed bandwidth savings, and ran the same file-exchange over Testground emulating different bandwidth and latency configurations for the links between the nodes (taking as a reference the [average connection speed for different countries](https://en.wikipedia.org/wiki/List_of_countries_by_Internet_connection_speeds)).
 The results are shown in the following table:
 <table>
     <tbody>
     <tr>
     <td>
-    <p><span style="font-weight: 400;">Average Connection Speed</span></p>
+    <p><span style="font-weight: 400;"><strong>Average Connection Speed</strong></span></p>
     </td>
     <td>
-    <p><span style="font-weight: 400;">Time to fetch without compression</span></p>
+    <p><span style="font-weight: 400;"><strong>Time to fetch without compression</strong></span></p>
     </td>
     <td>
-    <p><span style="font-weight: 400;">Time to fetch with compression</span></p>
+    <p><span style="font-weight: 400;"><strong>Time to fetch with compression</strong></span></p>
     </td>
     <td>
-    <p><span style="font-weight: 400;">Latency Improvement</span></p>
+    <p><span style="font-weight: 400;"><strong>Latency Improvement</strong></span></p>
     </td>
     </tr>
     <tr>